JiahaoSac/ToyTraderApp-master/README.md

 ## Overview

-Toys are rarely used for the entire duration of their lifespan.
-This contributes to global waste issues and creates unnecessary financial hardship on consumers.
-Toy Trader aims to combat these issues by providing a platform that connects individuals who want to trade their no-longer-used toys to others and receive new (to the individual) toys in return.
+Toys are a necessity for children, but children usually get bored with their toys very quickly.
+They often need different toys to keep them fresh.
+And those toys that get tired of them in large numbers can cause scrap problems and unnecessary economical to consumers Difficulties.
+Toy Trader aims to solve these problems by providing a platform that connects individuals who wish to trade toys they no longer use with others and receive new (to the individual) toys in return.

 ## Features